 - Iron– The main role of iron is linked to red cell production along with helping to carry oxygen to cells.
 Individuals that lack enough red blood cells (anemia) also show a weakened immune response leaving the individual susceptible to illness or infection.

 - Selenium– Antioxidant important in neutralizing free radicals which decreases cell damage.
 Selenium is also linked to preventing infections and decreasing inflammation as part of the immune response.

-- Zinc – Instrumental in regulating immune response by increasing productions of immune cells and increasing the chance of maturation of cells.
+- Zinc – Instrumental in regulating immune response by increasing the production of immune cells and increasing the chance of maturation of cells.

 - Probiotics– Important in maintaining a strong microbiome which is crucial for a healthy immune system, healthy digestion, and overall health.
 It is recommended to rotate the strains of probiotic populations every few months for diversity.
 Not all probiotics are equal.
 Look for 10-100 billion CFU to ensure a healthy population.

-- Omega 3’s & 6’s– Strengthen the bodies inflammatory response which supports the immune system
+- Omega 3’s & 6’s– Strengthen the body’s inflammatory response which supports the immune system

-- Turmeric and Ginger– Proven as a safe anti-inflammatory to use instead of NSAID’s which negatively impact the microbiome.
+- Turmeric and Ginger– Proven as a safe anti-inflammatory to use instead of NSAID which negatively impacts the microbiome.
 Since immunity starts in the gut, it is super important to limit the use of drugs like Tylenol or Advil as much as possible.

 - Essential Oils – There are many essential oils used throughout the ages to prevent infection and/or strengthen the immune system.
 This partial list is found in blends of “Thieves” oil, a popular blend based on a band of thieves protected from the bubonic plague due to the mixture of these spices, cinnamon, clove, eucalyptus, lemon, rosemary